 Known to many as ‘Tricky’ or ‘Dicky B’, Richard has been at Uppingham for over 50 years: as a pupil, Geology Teacher, Housemaster of Brooklands, School House Tutor and Sixth Form Bar Manager.

 He loves catching up with OUs around the globe at events and parties and always offers a warm welcome.

 Patrick has been with the School for almost two decades and will be a familiar face to many at OU events throughout the world.

 With the support of the Uppingham Foundation Board, Patrick has led fundraising efforts for Uppingham’s recent transformational projects – such as the Western Quad.
 He is currently responsible for the development of Uppingham campuses overseas but retains a strategic oversight over the Uppingham Foundation and the OU Association.

 Jo joined the OU team in 2013 and is a familiar face to regular attendees at events.
 As Editor of the OU magazine she loves hearing about incredible adventures and news stories from the community, please do get in touch.

-Antonia is the newest member of the team and looks forward to meeting OUs over the coming year.
-She is the main point of contact for School for Life enquiries, so please get in touch if you are looking for some advice.
+Antonia is the main point of contact for School for Life enquiries, so please get in touch if you are looking for some advice or networking opportunities.